MDAnalysis/pmda/docs/userguide/parallelization.rst

  Parallelization
 =================

-Under the hood, Dask_ is used for the parallelization.
+Dask_ is used to parallelize analysis in PMDA.
+It provides a flexible approach to task-based parallelism and can scale from multi-core laptops to large compute clusters.

 Single machine
 ==============